itsToggle/plex_debrid/README.md

   2. configure rclone by running the command 'rclone config' (could be './rclone config' depending on your os)
   3. create a new remote by typing 'n'
   4. give your remote a name (e.g. 'your-remote')
-  5. choose '42) WebDav' as your remote type
+  5. choose '46) premiumize' as your remote type
-  6. enter 'https://dav.real-debrid.com/' as the server url
-  7. choose option '5) (other)'
-  8. enter your realdebrid user name as your user name
-  9. choose option 'y) yes, enter in my own password'
-  10. enter your webdav password (available in your account settings) as the password
+  6. follow the rest of the prompted instructions, choose 'no advaced configuration'
-  11. You can mount your newly created remote by running the command 'rclone cmount your-remote X: --dir-cache-time=10s --vfs-cache-mode=full' (replace 'your-remote' with your remote name, replace X with a drive letter of your choice e.g 'X','Y','Z',...)
+  7. You can mount your newly created remote by running the command 'rclone cmount your-remote: X: --dir-cache-time=10s --vfs-cache-mode=full' (replace 'your-remote' with your remote name, replace X with a drive letter of your choice e.g 'X','Y','Z',...)
-  12. You've successfuly created a virtual drive of your debrid service!
+  8. You've successfuly created a virtual drive of your debrid service!

 </details>